KartikChugh/GeneticSeeker/README.md

 ## Overview

-Genetic Seeker is an evolutionary simulation in which agents compete to locate a moving target with no information other than genetic instructions.
+Genetic Seeker is an evolutionary simulation in which agents compete to locate a moving target with no instruction other than genetic information.
 The application is built in Swing and serves as a pure Java re-implementation of the [CodeBullet project](https://medium.com/@mik.szuga/the-genetic-algorithm-explained-with-intelligent-dots-319088f22d68) done in Processing.

 <a href="https://github.com/KartikChugh/genetic-seeker/releases/latest/download/Seeker.jar">
 	<p align="center">